if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-This script allows the playArea to move with the user.
-The play area is only moved when at the edge of a defined circle.

-There is an additional script `VRTK_RoomExtender_PlayAreaGizmo` which can be attached alongside to visualize the extended playArea within the Editor.
+Multiplies each real world step within the play area to enable further distances to be travelled in the virtual world.

+**Script Usage:**
+ * Place the `VRTK_RoomExtender` script on any active scene GameObject.

+**Script Dependencies:**
+ * The Controller Events script on the controller Script Alias to determine when the touchpad is pressed.

 ### Inspector Parameters

  * **Movement Function:** This determines the type of movement used by the extender.
- * **Additional Movement Enabled:** This is the a public variable to enable the additional movement.
-This can be used in other scripts to toggle the play area movement.
+ * **Additional Movement Enabled:** Enables the additional movement.
- * **Additional Movement Enabled On Button Press:** This configures the controls of the RoomExtender.
-If this is true then the touchpad needs to be pressed to enable it.
-If this is false then it is disabled by pressing the touchpad.
+ * **Additional Movement Enabled On Button Press:** If this is checked then the touchpad needs to be pressed to enable it.
+If this is unchecked then it is disabled by pressing the touchpad.
- * **Additional Movement Multiplier:** This is the factor by which movement at the edge of the circle is amplified.
-0 is no movement of the play area.
+ * **Additional Movement Multiplier:** This is the factor by which movement at the edge of the circle is amplified. `0` is no movement of the play area.
 Higher values simulate a bigger play area but may be too uncomfortable.
- * **Head Zone Radius:** This is the size of the circle in which the playArea is not moved and everything is normal.
+ * **Head Zone Radius:** This is the size of the circle in which the play area is not moved and everything is normal.
 If it is to low it becomes uncomfortable when crouching.
  * **Debug Transform:** This transform visualises the circle around the user where the play area is not moved.
 In the demo scene this is a cylinder at floor level.
 Remember to turn of collisions.

 ### Class Variables